 In addition to the above objectives, the Ministry of Advanced Education and Labour Market Development has established some performance measures for the postsecondary system.
-Since the change two years in the Ministry branch responsible for the Accountability Plan and Report, no manual has been prepared for 2007/08 or 2008/09.
-The following list of measures that affect Douglas College has therefore been drawn from the 2006/07 Standards Manual for Performance Measures for Ministry of Advanced Education and Labour Market Development Services Plan & British Columbia Public Post-Secondary System Accountability Framework.
+The following list of measures that affect Douglas College has been drawn from the Accountability Framework and Standards Manual, 2008/09.

 The performance targets are those specified by the Ministry of Advanced Education and Labour Market Development for Douglas College.
-The numbering in this section corresponds to the numbering of the measures in the provincial manual and the assessment of whether the performance target was achieved is as according to Ministry criteria.
+The numbering in this section corresponds to the numbering and categorization of the measures in the provincial manual.
+The assessment of whether the performance target was achieved is as according to Ministry criteria.